google/applied-machine-learning-intensive/v2/02_data/01_introduction_to_pandas/slides.md

 <!--
-This method reads in a file in the format “csv”, meaning that the data in the file is separated by commas.
+This method reads in a file in the format “csv," meaning that the data in the file is separated by commas.

-A CSV is a file type, meaning “comma separated values”.
+A CSV is a file type, meaning “comma separated values."
 Essentially, it signifies that the data has commas between each value to signify where one entry ends and the next begins.

 The first argument is a string and can either be the name of a local file (as shown) or the url of a file on the internet.
 -->